E-Commerce Web Accessibility: 2024 Essentials & 20 Tips for Businesses

 In the digital age, ensuring your e-commerce website is accessible to all users is not just a moral obligation, but also a business imperative.
 As we step into 2024, here are 20 key tips to make your online store welcoming for everyone:

-4. Color Contrast and Visual Design: Ensure high contrast and use tools like WebAIM’s Color Contrast Checker.
+- Color Contrast and Visual Design: Provide high contrast and use tools like WebAIM’s Color Contrast Checker.

-6. Keyboard Navigation: Ensure all site functions are keyboard-accessible.
+- Keyboard Navigation: Check that all site functions are keyboard-accessible.

-13. Mobile and Responsive Design Accessibility: Ensure your site is accessible on various devices.
+- Mobile and Responsive Design Accessibility: Check to see that your site is accessible on various devices.

 What happens if my e-commerce website is not web accessible?